 Stanford University, is a professional organization for conservators.
 Their Caring for

-Your Treasures pages provide useful brochures, in PDF format, on conserving
+Your Treasures pages provide useful brochures on conserving books, photos and

 *********************Note to Aspiring Magicians*********************